Definition of Agency Bond

 - It provides a high level of liquidity, making it easy for the holders to liquidate the investment in a short time frame and without many bids ask spread.

-- It carries a lower level of risk compared to Corporate Bonds.
+- This carries a lower level of risk compared to Corporate Bonds.

-- It offers a better return compared to US Treasuries and also carries an Investment grade rating scale.
+- It offers a better return than US Treasuries and carries an Investment grade rating scale.

 Disadvantages

 There are many disadvantages that Agency Bond offers.
-Some of the noteworthy are enumerated below:
+Here are some notable examples:

-- Agency Bonds offer to return lower than Corporate Bonds and carry high-interest rate risk in case of a rising interest rate scenario.
+- Agency Bonds offer to return lower than Corporate Bonds and carry high-interest rate risk in a rising interest rate scenario.

-- Although Agency Bonds carry less risk compared to Corporate Bonds, these bonds still carry substantial risk compared to US Treasuries which are essentially risk-free.
+- Although Agency Bonds carry less risk than Corporate Bonds, these bonds still carry substantial risk compared to US Treasuries, which are risk-free.

 Conclusion

-Agency Bonds offer a stable return to investors with a medium risk appetite and add diversification to the portfolio of investors comprising of stocks and other fixed-income instruments as well.
-These bonds suffer from interest rate risk just like other bonds; despite the systemic risk about the general interest rate, these bonds are a good addition to create a diversified portfolio and offers a return above US Treasuries.
+Agency Bonds offer a stable return to investors with a medium risk appetite and add diversification to the portfolio of investors comprising stocks and other fixed-income instruments.
+These bonds suffer from interest rate risk just like other bonds; despite the systemic risk about the general interest rate, these bonds are a good addition to create a diversified portfolio and offer a return above US Treasuries.

 Recommended Articles

 This is a guide to Agency Bond.
-Here we also discuss the definition and how does agency bond work?
+Here we also discuss the definition and how agency bond work.
 Along with advantages and disadvantages.
 You may also have a look at the following articles to learn more –